 The last tip, and probably the most important, is to use Live View when shooting.
 Using LV when creating lens flare with real sunlight will allow you to see how the lens flare will look before you press the shutter giving you more control.
 It also allows you to take a shot and immediately see the results so that you can make a quick adjustment to get the flare where you want it.
 You’ll hear my shutter firing away at a few points in the video, I’m basically watching how the lens flare looks and adjusting the angle of my lens to get the flare exactly where I want it.

-That’s it, nothing too complicated other than finding a good lens that creates realistic flare with natural sunlight and learning how to reproduce that same look with a one-light setup.
+That’s it, nothing too complicated other than finding a good lens that creates realistic looking fake flare with natural sunlight and learning how to reproduce that same look with a one-light setup.
 I totally understand that this type of look isn’t for everyone and I know there are a lot of photographers who do everything they can to avoid getting lens flare in their photos, I get it.
 I nailed down the one light setup for producing lens flare once I got tired of explaining to my clients who did like it that I wasn’t able to give them that look on overcast and cloudy days.
 Just like anything else it comes down to repetition and practice to make it look convincing.
 You can see more of my work on my Website and Instagram.